hverinaz/LFM-2P/README.md

 If you use this code in your research, please cite our paper [IEEE Xplore](https://ieeexplore.ieee.org/document/10141580)

 Part of our adversarial approach was inspired by "Generation of 3D Brain MRI Using Auto-Encoding Generative Adversarial Networks" by G. Kwon, C. Han, and D.-s.
-Kim, whose code is available at [https://github.com/cyclomon/3dbraingen](https://github.com/cyclomon/3dbraingen).
+Kim, whose code is available [here](https://github.com/cyclomon/3dbraingen).